Sámuel Major

-Sámuel Major (born 9 January 2002) is a Hungarian professional footballer who plays as a midfielder or a right-back for Liga II club ASA Târgu Mureș.
+Sámuel Major (born 9 January 2002) is a Hungarian professional footballer who plays as a midfielder or right-back for Bulgarian First League club Spartak Varna on loan from MTK Budapest.

 Club career

 Major began his career in his hometown with Debrecen, joining the club's youth academy in 2007.
 After a decade, he moved to Austria to join Red Bull Salzburg, initially playing for the club's youth teams.

 He made his debut for Salzburg's affiliate club, Liefering, in the Austrian second tier in June 2020 while also competing in the UEFA Youth League, where he helped his team reach the semi-finals.
 The following month, he scored his first goal in the second division against Vorwärts Steyr on the final matchday of the 2019–20 season.
 He became a regular at Liefering the next season, scoring in the opening match against Austria Wien II.

 On 5 January 2022, Major signed a two-and-a-half-year contract with Admira Wacker.

 On 8 July 2022, Major returned to Debrecen on a one-year deal with an option for an additional year.

 On 14 February 2023, Major joined Pécs on loan.